5 Tips for Better Surveys That Yield Results

 Software evaluations are a fact of life in the corporate world.
 They provide businesses with the information to make strategic business decisions, from expanding their software offerings to determining whether new products should be purchased or old ones upgraded.
-But surveys are often dismissed by users due to poor design and vague (or no) instructions about how to respond.
+But, users often dismiss surveys due to poor design and vague (or no) instructions about how to respond.
 Follow these tips to create software evaluation surveys that yield results!

 We should start by asking, “what do you want to get out of the survey?”
 When going through a software or technology evaluation project, it’s important to talk not only to your project stakeholders but to the end-users as well.
 When end-users are engaged in the software selection or evaluation process – even if only asking about pain points and ideas for improvement – implementation and user adoption are vastly improved, and ROI increases.